E-Davies/readme-generator/README.md

 2. Open the repository in VS Code.

-## Usage

-1. Ensure you have node.js installed on your computer.
+3. Ensure you have node.js installed on your computer.
 To check open the Windows Command Prompt, Powershell or a similar command line tool, and type:
     ```sh
     node -v
     ```
     If you have node.js installed it will print a version number (e.g. v0.
 10.35).
 Otherwise, go to [nodejs.org](https://nodejs.org/en) and download it (it is recommended to download the LTS version).

+4. Install npm dependencies by typing the following into your command-line:
+    ```
+    npm install
+    ```

+## Usage

-2. Open the repository in VS Code and right click on the index.js file and select 'Open in Integrated Terminal'.
+1. Open the repository in VS Code and right click on the index.js file and select 'Open in Integrated Terminal'.

-3. In the terminal, run the command:
+2. In the terminal, run the command:

     ```sh
     node index.js
     ```

-4. A series of questions about your README content will be presented in the terminal.
+3. A series of questions about your README content will be presented in the terminal.
 Please type your answer to each question in the terminal and press enter.
 When presented with a list of choices, use the up & down arrows to select an option and then press enter to select it.

 > [!NOTE]
 > If you do not provide an answer, you'll be prompted to provide this.
 The application will not progress until an answer is provided.
 > When adding in your email, if you provide an invalid email address, you'll be prompted to enter a valid email address.

-5. Once all questions have been answered, you'll see a success comment in the terminal and a README.md file will have been created in the output folder.
+4. Once all questions have been answered, you'll see a success comment in the terminal and a README.md file will have been created in the output folder.

 > [!CAUTION]